dereksonderegger/444/docs/18_MatricesDataFramesLists.md

 `[a,]`    |  All of row `a`
 `[,b]`    |  All of column `b`

-Because the columns have meaning and we have given them column names, it is desirable to want to access an element by the name of the column as opposed to the column number.In large Excel spreadsheets I often get annoyed trying to remember which column something was in and muttering “Was total biomass in column P or Q?”
+Because the columns have meaning and we have given them column names, it is desirable to want to access an element by the name of the column as opposed to the column number.
+In large Excel spreadsheets I often get annoyed trying to remember which column something was in and muttering “Was total biomass in column P or Q?”
 A system where I could just name the column `Total.Biomass` and be done with it is much nicer to work with and I make fewer dumb mistakes.

 ```r